phalpern/WG21-halpern/side-channels/named-parameters.md

                       .scale     = 1.5);
 ```

-The single-dot psuedo-parameter between `.transform` and `.scale` is used to
-separate positional parameters form non-positional parameters.
-Arguments can be
-bound to positional parameters with or without a designator whereas positional
+Arguments can be bound to positional designated parameters with or without a
-arguments can be specified only by using the designated-argument syntax.
-Thus,
+designator whereas nonpositional parameters can be bound only by using the
-the following invocation of `munge` is equivalent to the one above.
+designated-argument syntax.
+Thus, the following invocation of `munge` is
+equivalent to the one above because `transform` is positional.

 ```cpp
 auto newShape = munge(myShape,              // bound to `shape`